mayupei/figure-skating-action-segmentation/README.md

   <br>
   <em>Figure 1: Video Frame Lengths and Element Count</em>
 </p>
 Figure 2 shows the distribution of jump and spin durations in frames.
 On average, a jump takes 158 frames (≈5 seconds), which is shorter than a spin (414 frames, ≈14 seconds).
 Note that the actual airtime of a jump or the rotation time of a spin is shorter, since the ground-truth labels for both include the entry and exit transitions.
-This is consistent with judging practice, where judges also review entries and exits during replay.
 <p align="center">
   <img src="figures/element_duration.png" alt="Alt text" width="300"/>
   <br>